Tenkana arkavathi: Discovery

 Lohit Y.T, a specialist in rivers and wetlands from WWF India reached Nandi Hills near Bengaluru late one evening and trekked up to a popular sunset spot where he had spotted an tiny spider which seemed different as he had never seen any spider before with the black and white pattern and distinctly shorter jump pattern seen in Tenkana arkavathi from Nandi Hills.
 He took images of the spider and shared them to experts and colleagues.
 Upon seeing these images, experts stated that it was a rare species and could be studied further if they had a captured specimen.
 Lohit then captured specimens and were sent to the Entomology Research Institute and was later found to be a new species.

 Taxonomy

 In 2022, the species was placed in the genus Colopsus as Colopsus arkavathi.
 In 2024, a new genus Tenkana was erected which included this species as Tenkana arkavathi.
+The specific name refers to the Arkavathi River, which originates in the Nandi Hills near Bengaluru where the spider was first discovered.
+The Arkavathi river served as the water demand in Bengaluru and its neighbouring districts.
+It was hoped that the discovery of the spider was a small step towards highlighting the importance of the Arkavathi ecosystem and the need to save it.